Skip to content

 • You don’t need to supply keytabs or alternate credentials

-Configure with native GSS library
+Configure with OS native GSS library

 Use Java GSS if: